matijakolaric-com/django-music-publisher/docs/index.rst

 musical works** and **royalty processing**.

 This is the official documentation, including the user manual.
-`Home page <https://dmp.matijakolaric.com>`_ of this project includes an installation wizard and comparison with commercial options.
+`Home page <https://dmp.matijakolaric.com>`_ of this project includes an installation wizard and a link to a commercial upgrade.

 .. toctree::